marcusig/woocommerce-product-customizer/src/readme.txt

 == Changelog ==

+* TWEAK: Possibility to disable toggling of the layers on the theme WSB (show the contents of all layers).
+* FIX: Height of the layers on mobile, on the theme Clean

 = 1.2.26 - 7/Feb/2022 =

 * FIX: add to cart button not displaying when embeding the shortcode

 = 1.2.25 - 7/Feb/2022 =

+* COMPAT: Added compatibility with Addify "Request a Quote for WooCommerce"
 * TWEAK: Change toJSON method to avoid conflicts
 * TWEAK: Compatibility with the theme Savoy: plus and minus buttons change quantity
 * TWEAK: Fix image order in the order (it was fixed in the cart previously)